ganirban004/oil-import-paper/README.md

 # How Much Do Global Geopolitical Conflicts Cost India?
 Evidence from Crude Oil Imports Using Counterfactual Time Series Analysis

-This readme file contains instructions about how to replicate the figures, results and tables.
-In this paper, we use time series data of crude oil import quantity, price of crude oil in international market and USD to INR exchange rate.
-All of these data are collected from CEIC website (https://insights.ceicdata.com/).
-The data are then preprocessed as described in the paper.
-The preprocessed data are provided in this repository.
-The process to replicate each table and figure are provided below.
+This README file provides instructions for replicating the figures, results, and tables presented in the paper.
+The analysis uses time series data on crude oil import quantities, international crude oil prices, and the USD/INR exchange rate.
+All data were obtained from the CEIC website (https://insights.ceicdata.com/).

+The raw data were preprocessed as described in the paper, and the resulting preprocessed datasets are provided in this repository.
+The steps required to replicate each table and figure are described below.

-1. **Table 1, Figure 1 - Figure 6, Table 2, Table 3**: Open the "R Codes - 1.R" file.
-Import the dataset file named "Oil Import Data - 1.csv".
-Keep running each code block.
-Each result will be generated one by one.
+1. **Table 1, Figures 1–6, Table 2, and Table 3:**
+   Open the **"R Codes - 1.R"** file and import the dataset **"Oil Import Data - 1.csv"**.
+Run the code blocks sequentially.
+Each table and figure will be generated in the order in which the code is executed.

-2. **Table 5, Table 7, Table 9**: Open the "R Codes - 2.R" file.
-For each event, import the dataset named "Oil Import Data - 2.csv".
-Keep running each code block.
-Each result will be generated one by one.
+2. **Tables 5, 7, and 9:**
+   Open the **"R Codes - 2.R"** file.
+For each event, import the dataset **"Oil Import Data - 2.csv"** and run the corresponding code blocks sequentially.
+The results for each table will be generated accordingly.

-3. **Table 4, Table 6, Table 8**: Table 4 is calculated manually in hand.
-Table 6 and 8 are manually constructed using the results of Table 5 and 7 respectively.
+3. **Tables 4, 6, and 8:**
+   Table 4 is calculated manually.
+Tables 6 and 8 are manually constructed using the results reported in Tables 5 and 7, respectively.

+4. **Figures 7 and 8:**
-4. **Figure 7, Figure 8**: Open the "R Codes - 3.R" file.
-For each event, import the dataset named "Oil Import Data - 2.csv".
-Keep running each code block.
-Each figure will be generated one by one.
+   Open the **"R Codes - 3.R"** file.
+For each event, import the dataset **"Oil Import Data - 2.csv"** and run the corresponding code blocks sequentially.
+Each figure will be generated accordingly.

-5. **Table 10, Table 12, Table 14**: Open the "R Codes - 4.R" file.
-For each event, import the dataset named "Oil Import Data - 2.csv".
-Keep running each code block.
-Each result will be generated one by one.
+5. **Tables 10, 12, and 14:**
+   Open the **"R Codes - 4.R"** file.
+For each event, import the dataset **"Oil Import Data - 2.csv"** and run the corresponding code blocks sequentially.
+The results for each table will be generated accordingly.

+6. **Tables 11 and 13:**
-6. **Table 11, Table 13**: Table 11 and 13 are manually constructed using the results of Table 10 and 12 respectively.
+   Tables 11 and 13 are manually constructed using the results reported in Tables 10 and 12, respectively.